World Chefs: Jenn Louis shares love of Italian pasta in new book

-NEW YORK (Reuters) - American chef Jenn Louis puts her own spin on 65 types of pasta and Italian dumplings such as gnocchi made from potatoes, cheeses and other ingredients in her first book “Pasta by Hand.”
+NEW YORK, June 2 (Reuters) - American chef Jenn Louis puts her own spin on 65 types of pasta and Italian dumplings such as gnocchi made from potatoes, cheeses and other ingredients in her first book “Pasta by Hand.”

 Louis made her mark with Lincoln, the restaurant she started seven years ago in Portland, Oregon, where hand-made pastas are made in a variety of shapes, sizes and textures.